All Products

 Description

-Constraint Type
+Constraint type

-Select Primary Key, UNIQUE Constraint, or Check Constraint.
+Select Primary Key, Unique Constraint, or Check Constraint.

-Constraint Settings
+Constraint settings

-• If Constraint Type is set to Primary Key: Select one or more fields with the data type of text, character varying (varchar), bigint (int8), smallint (int2), or integer (int/int4).
+• If Constraint Type is set to Primary Key: Select one or more fields with one of the following data types: text, character varying (varchar), bigint (int8), smallint(int2), or integer(int/int4).

 Note

-• If Constraint Type is set to UNIQUE constraint: Select one or more fields.
+• If Constraint Type is set to Unique Constraint: Select one or more fields.
 All fields in the field list are available for selection.

-Deferrable Policy
+Deferrable strategy

 Select not deferrable, initially immediate, or initially deferred.
 The default value is not deferrable.